andrebolina/be-the-hero/README.md

 ---

-This project was developed on the 11ª OmniStack Week, and is designed to connect NGOs and people interested in help.
+This project was developed on the 11ª OmniStack Week, and is designed to connect NGOs and people interested in support theirs causes.

 [Application Layout](https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1) on <img src="imgs/figma.png" alt="figma" height="20"> Figma.